facebook/react/docs/docs/03-interactivity-and-dynamic-uis.md

 * **Computed data:** Don't worry about precomputing values based on state — it's easier to ensure that your UI is consistent if you do all computation within `render()`.
 For example, if you have an array of list items in state and you want to render the count as a string, simply render `this.state.listItems.length + ' list items'` in your `render()` method rather than storing it on state.
 * **React components:** Build them in `render()` based on underlying props and state.
 * **Duplicated data from props:** Try to use props as the source of truth where possible.
-Because props can change over time, it's appropriate to store props in state to be able to know its previous values.
+One valid use to store props in state is to be able to know it's previous values, because props can change over time.